A biophysical model explains the spontaneous bursting behavior in the developing retina: Results

 \subsection{The role of the fast potassium conductance in bursting activity}

 We now address in further detail the potential role of the fast voltage-gated potassium channels used in our model to produce bursting (see also the work of E. Marder and collaborators, in a different context \cite{marder-goillard:06}).
-Zheng et al. \cite{zheng-lee-etal:06} propose that the ionic channels mainly involved in the bursting activity of SACs during early development are voltage-gated $Ca^{+2}$ channels.
+Zheng et al. \cite{zheng-lee-etal:06} propose that the ionic channels mainly involved in the bursting activity of SACs during early development are voltage-gated $Ca^{2+}$ channels.
 In this work the hyperpolarizing current involved is not characterized and these authors don't mention potassium channels before the end where they perform experiments with TEA (see below for more details).
 We proposed above fast voltage-gated $K^+$ channels as a source of fast inhibition necessary for the active phase of bursting of SACs.
 We now justify this claim based on several experiments made by Zheng et al., interpreted in the context of our bifurcation analysis.

 We first show (Fig \ref{fig:Zhou-Kmodel}) how our model accurately reproduces a key experiment of \cite{zheng-lee-etal:06}.
-Here, the authors artificially control the triggering of fast oscillations by applying a short current pulse ($150$ $pA$ for $60$ $ms$) to individual immature SACs.
-Also, upon the pharmacological application of $Cd^{+2}$, which blocks all $Ca^{+2}$ related channels (voltage-gated $Ca^{+2}$ and sAHP), they show that no oscillatory activity is triggered upon stimulation, but only a raise in the plateau of the level of the voltage.
+Here, the authors artificially control the triggering of fast oscillations by applying a short current pulse ($I_{ext}=150$ $pA$ for $60$ $ms$) to individual immature SACs.
+Also, upon the pharmacological application of $Cd^{2+}$, which blocks all $Ca^{2+}$ related channels (voltage-gated $Ca^{2+}$ and sAHP), they show that no oscillatory activity is triggered upon stimulation, but only a raise in the plateau of the level of the voltage.
 The corresponding figure of their experiment in the paper \cite{zheng-lee-etal:06} has been reproduced in Fig \ref{fig:Zhou-Kmodel}A (with the kind authorization of the authors).
 As shown in Fig \ref{fig:Zhou-Kmodel} B, we are able to reproduce reliably this result using the fast $K^+$ channels described in Eq \eqref{eq:IK}.
-Particularly, we are able to simulate the emergence of fast oscillations during a short current pulse, with an AHP phase after the end of the pulse (see green curve in Fig \ref{fig:Zhou-Kmodel} B).
+Particularly, we are able to simulate the emergence of fast oscillations during a short current pulse, with an AHP phase after the end of the pulse (see gray curve in Fig \ref{fig:Zhou-Kmodel} B).
+We emulate as well the disappearance of the oscillations observed by these authors, upon blocking all $Ca^{2+}$ related channels (voltage-gated $Ca^{2+}$ and sAHP), by setting, in our model, the corresponding conductances to zero (see black curve in Fig \ref{fig:Zhou-Kmodel} B).